lambdamikel/Busch-2090/README.md

 The "sister project", created by **Frank de Jaeger from Beligum and Manfred Henf from Germany,** ist called the **"Microtronic 2nd Generation"**.
 Please consider this great project if you wish to create a more professional Microtronic emulator that neatly and professionally installs into an original Busch electronics console, including a 3D-printed keyboad that mounts onto the console hole raster on the top!

 The project uses the same firmware as the "Microtronic Next Generation" presented here, but has a slightly different pin layout (i.e., requires some slight adjustments to the `hardware.h` pin configuration file).
+The firmware can be found in the [`microtronic-2nd-generation`](./microtronic-2nd-generation/) folder.

 **Thanks to Frank and Manfred for this great piece of engineering.** They also *exactly replicated the input and output transistor-stages of the original Microtronic,* so the 2nd Generation project is electrically maximally compatible with the original.
 It is hence the best choice for a fully compatible  Microtronic emulator that blends perfectly with the Busch electronics system, and for conducting the plenty electronics experiments described in the original Microtronic Busch manuals.